leecookson/codebux/readme.markdown

 Lines of code are spent.
 You start at $100.
 You don't get any more codebux.
 You can only lose codebux by fucking up somehow.
 There are many ways to fuck up:

-* having too much code
+* too much code
+* too much indentation
+* too much nested state
 * not having tests
 * not having a readme
 * not having examples